 The amount applied for should be between DKK 50,000 and DKK 500,000.

 The application must be accompanied by a budget containing all items specified in DKK, and include the total amount.
 Self-funding and total funding must be made apparent in the budget.
 The budget should explicitly state what the funding amount applied for is intended to cover in the total budget.
+A separate audit is not required for the final accounting of projects, but project managers should keep their accounts in order so that any external audit can easily gain an overview of the financial management of the project.

 The following activities may be funded: